rd--/stsc3/md/c-smalltalk.md

 3: Implicit keyword message names are not a form of variable arity messages.
 _r.m(i)_ and _r.m(i, j)_ are distinct messages, _m:_ and _m:value:_.

+* * *

+In SuperCollider block parameters are passed as a Dictionary and allow default values.

+In SuperCollider it is not possible to infer the arity of a block from it's call site.
+In all of the following x may have any arity: .x .x() .x(nil) .x(y:nil) .x(y,z)